nginx-clojure/nginx-access-plus/README.md

 }
 ```

-All GET and HEAD Method But Deny All POST|DELETE Requests Except for 192.168.1.*
+All GET|HEAD Requests But Deny All POST|DELETE Requests Except for 192.168.1.*
 -----------------

 ```nginx